Main Second Level Navigation

 I am in my third year and need to take a prerequisite course that is only offered as a first-year course, is that acceptable?

 Yes.
-Although you are not expected to have a large number of lower year courses when you reach the upper years, it is understood that courses outside you major area of study may need to be taken at an introductory level.
+Although you are not expected to have a large number of lower year courses when you reach the upper years, it is understood that courses outside your major area of study may need to be taken at an introductory level.

 Should I pick the courses where I got high marks as prerequisites?